123niharikasaini/Atliq_mart---Supply-Chain-Analysis/README.md

 ### Dashboard Components

 1. KPI Trend Analysis
    Line charts showing historical trends for each key metric:
    OT %
    IF %
    OTIF %
    VOFR %
    LIFR %

    Each visualization includes a target value reference to compare actual performance with business expectations.

 2. City-Level Insights

    A city-wise performance table displaying the percentage values of all key metrics for each city.
    This helps identify cities where service levels are below expectations.

 3. Customer Order Analysis

    A bar chart highlighting the Top 5 customers by total orders, helping understand major demand contributors.

 4. Customer-Level Service Insights
    A customer performance table presenting:

    OTIF %
    OT %
    Target values

    This helps identify customers whose service levels are not meeting the targeted benchmarks.

 5. Product-Level Insights

    A product performance matrix showing key metrics by product.
    Sparklines are used to visualize monthly performance trends, enabling quick detection of improving or declining service levels.

+### Key Insights

+1. All key service metrics (OT%, IF%, OTIF%) are below target levels, with On-Time (OT%) showing the largest gap, indicating it as the primary constraint affecting overall performance.

+2. While OTIF% has shown a slight improvement in the recent period, this is mainly driven by a marginal increase in In-Full (IF%) performance.
+However, limited improvement in OT% continues to restrict overall service level growth.

+3. Additionally, the top 5 customers — Lotus Mart, Acclaimed Store, Vijay Store, Rel Fresh, and Coolblue — contribute significantly to total order volume and are experiencing low on-time delivery performance.
+Improving OT% for these high-impact customers is critical to enhancing customer satisfaction and mitigating potential revenue risks.

+### Dashboard